Urinary tract infection

 Urinary tract infections (UTIs) are a common type of infection caused by bacteria (most often E. coli) that travel up the urethra to the bladder.
 A bladder infection is called cystitis.
 If bacterial infection spreads to the kidneys and ureters, the condition is called pyelonephritis.
 Cystitis is considered a lower urinary tract infection.
 Pyelonephritis is an upper urinary tract infection and is much more serious.

-Pregnancy does not increase the risk of getting a urinary tract infection but it can increase the risk of developing a serious infection that could potentially endanger the mother and fetus.
-Pregnant women should report any symptoms of UTIs to their doctors, and should get screened for asymptomatic bacteriuria (presence of significant numbers of bacteria but no symptoms).
+Pregnancy does not increase the risk of getting a urinary tract infection but it can increase the risk of developing a serious infection that could potentially harm the mother and fetus.
+Pregnant women should report any symptoms of UTIs to their doctors, and should get screened for asymptomatic bacteriuria (presence of significant numbers of bacteria without symptoms).

 Symptoms of urinary tract infections may include:

 Strong urge to urinate frequently, even immediately after the bladder is emptied

 Discomfort, pressure, or bloating in the lower abdomen

 Pain in the pelvic area or back

 Cloudy or bloody urine, which may have a strong smell